Panaeolus cyanescens: Distribution and habitat

 Mauritius, Madagascar and Democratic Republic of the Congo), Australia, Belize, the Caribbean (Bermuda, Grenada, Barbados Jamaica, Trinidad, and Puerto Rico), Costa Rica, India, Malaysia, Indonesia, Sri Lanka, Cambodia, Thailand, Japan, Mexico, Oceania (Fiji and Samoa), the Philippines, South America (Bolivia, Brazil, Paraguay, Colombia, Venezuela, and Ecuador), South Korea, and the United States (California, Hawaii, Louisiana, Mississippi, Alabama, Florida, Tennessee, Texas, Kentucky, Virginia, Georgia, and North Carolina).

 Psychoactive properties

 Laussmann & Meier-Giebing (2010) reported the presence of psilocybin at ~2.5% and psilocin at ~1.194% from 25 samples seized by the German government, which makes modern commercially cultivated strains of this fungus the most potent hallucinogenic mushrooms ever described in published academic research.
-Other researchers have documented a significant presence of serotonin and urea in this species as well as the possibly psychotropic indole alkaloid baeocystin.
+Other researchers have documented a significant presence of serotonin and urea in this species as well as the possibly psychoplastogenic indole alkaloid baeocystin.